 I have never actually tried this cake with frozen berries.
 I suspect they will be a little too wet.
 I have switched out strawberries for blueberries, blackberries or raspberries when they are in season.
 Any other fresh berry works well as a substitute.

-Gluten Free Strawberry Lemon Yogurt Cake
+Strawberry Yogurt Cake

 For the cake